Milky Way and Nearby Galaxies Science with the Single Aperture Large Telescope for Universe Studies (SALTUS) Space Observatory: SALTUS Performance for Milky Way and Nearby Galaxies Science

 \subsection{Mapping Sensitivity}

-\saltus' large (14-m), passively cooled ($<40$~K) primary mirror offers transformative increases in sensitivity over previous instruments\citep{Chin2024JATIS} (e.g., their Figure~4).
+\saltus' large (14-m), passively cooled ($<40$~K) primary mirror offers transformative increases in sensitivity over previous instruments\citep{Chin2024JATIS}.
 The sensitivity of SAFARI-Lite is similar or better than that of JWST/MIRI at the short wavelength end and ALMA at the long wavelength end.
-SAFARI-Lite would be more than two orders of magnitude more sensitivity compared to previous comparable instruments, such as the Photodetector Array Camera (PACS) on Herschel\citep{Poglitsch2010} and Field-Imaging Far-Infrared Line Spectrometer (FIFI-LS) onboard SOFIA\citep{Fischer2018}.
+SAFARI-Lite would be more than two orders of magnitude more sensitive compared to previous comparable instruments, such as the Photodetector Array Camera (PACS) on Herschel\citep{Poglitsch2010} and Field-Imaging Far-Infrared Line Spectrometer (FIFI-LS) onboard SOFIA\citep{Fischer2018}.